Veridise/veridise-docs/zkvanguard-legacy/detectors/uc-inputs.md

 ## Example and Explanation

-The following example circuit is designed to compute a crytographic commitment to performing a specific public operation.
+The following example circuit is designed to compute a cryptographic commitment to performing a specific public operation.
 This commitment is based on a public operation, represented by the public input signal `operation` (in practice, this could be a hash of a smart contract function and arguments) combined with a private input `private_key` only known by the committer.
-This commitment can be therefore used to prove the committer's specific intent to perform the specified operation, as the commitment can be easily verified externally, but can only be forged if the private key of the committer is compromised.
+This commitment can therefore be used to prove the committer's specific intent to perform the specified operation.
+The commitment can be easily verified externally, but it can only be forged if the committer's private key is compromised.

 ```circom title="uc_inputs_bug.circom" showLineNumbers